This lesson is in the early stages of development (Alpha version)

 If you want to upload a file to a location inside your home directory – which is often the case – then you don’t need a leading /.
 After the :, you can type the destination path relative to your home directory.
 If your home directory is the destination, you can leave the destination field blank, or type ~ – the shorthand for your home directory – for completeness.

 With scp, a trailing slash on the target directory is optional, and has no effect.
-It is important for other commands, like rsync.
+A trailing slash on a source directory is important for other commands, like rsync.

 A Note on rsync